The 20 Best Craniosynostosis Doctors in Japan

 Fukawa, JP

-Toshihiko Fukawa practices in Fukawa, Japan.
+Toshihiko Fukawa practices practicing medicine in Fukawa, Japan.
 Fukawa is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-Their top areas of expertise are Apert Syndrome, Acrocephalopolydactyly, Saethre-Chotzen Syndrome, Pfeiffer Syndrome, and Osteotomy.
+They are also highly rated in 9 other conditions, according to our data.
+Their clinical expertise encompasses Saethre-Chotzen Syndrome, Pfeiffer Syndrome, Acrocephalopolydactyly, Apert Syndrome, and Osteotomy.

 Advanced in Craniosynostosis